 Some jurisdictions in the United States outlaw lap dances and enforce a minimum distance between dancer and patron.
 One such minimum distance ordinance in Seattle was overturned by public referendum in November 2006.

 Concerned about reports of sexual assault and illegal stage fees, in 2006 San Francisco's Commission on the Status of Women recommended a ban of private rooms and booths at adult clubs in the city.
 Some dancers protested against these efforts, fearing for their income and claiming that these rooms are safer than other venues.

 The economic position of the dancers, as employees of the clubs, has also changed.
 Over time, the clubs stopped paying the dancers.
 The stage dancing became a showcase to advertise the bodies of the dancers, whose money came from the tips – or standard charges, depending on the club – that the patrons gave them for lap dancing.
 In the majority of clubs, dancers are simply charged a percentage of their takings.
 However, the latest development in many countries, including Britain, the United States and Canada, is that many clubs charge dancers a "stage fee" per shift.
 Given that they are paying to be there, some clubs allow as many dancers as possible to appear on any given night, increasing competition among the dancers.
-The vast majority of clubs will not waive this charge if the night happens to be slow.
+Fees charged to the women can range from £25 to £200/night (between US$45 and $350, CAN $50 - $400) in Britain.
+The vast majority of clubs will not waive this charge if the night happens to be slow and the dancers outnumber customers.
 Consequently, the dancer either leaves her shift out of pocket or builds debt to the club.